zelstan/github-demo/README.md

 This is a sample Purpose for showing how to use Git and Github Together.

 ## Deployment
+This is a sample Deployment for showing how to use Git and Github Together.

 ## How to contribute
+This is a sample Contribution for showing how to use Git and Github Together.